meliao/osdc_support/faq.rst

 How do I share data with just my collaborators?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  Contact us and we can set up project groups that you can use to share data only with other users in that group.
+  `Contact us <support@opensciencedatacloud.org>`_ and we can set up project groups that you can use to share data only with other users in that group.
 This is done by using Linux ACLs.

 .. _osdc-8: